Individual differences in knowledge network navigation: Introduction

-To gain a better understanding of how online navigation on the knowledge network is affected by individual characteristics, we conducted an online experiment where we hired 445 participants from the US to play nine rounds of Wikipedia navigation games (illustration in Fig. \ref{fig:Illustration}) and fill in a survey afterward about their personal information such as age, gender, and answer questions which enabled us to characterize their big five personality traits~\cite{cobb2012stability} (details in Methods).
-We sought to discover if individuals with certain characteristics possess an advantage over others in our navigation tasks.
-We introduced a uniqueness measure to study if certain players are more creative than others, meaning that they not only tend to win the navigation games but also take unusual routes to the target.
+To gain a better understanding of how navigation on the knowledge network is affected by individual characteristics, we conducted an online experiment where we hired 445 participants from the US to play nine rounds of Wikipedia navigation games (illustration in Fig. \ref{fig:Illustration}) and to fill in a survey afterwards about their personal information such as age, gender, and answer questions which enabled us to characterize their big five personality traits~\cite{cobb2012stability} (details in Methods).
+In each game, players can opt for a Speed-race or a Least-clicks challenge.
+To win, they must reach the target page within 150 seconds for the Speed-race games or in 7 steps for Least-clicks games.
+We sought to answer the question of whether individuals with certain characteristics possess an advantage over others in our navigation tasks, and if so, which are those characteristics.
+Moreover, using a uniqueness measure proposed in this work, we investigated if certain players are more creative than others, meaning that they not only tend to win the navigation games but also take unusual routes to the target.